mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 Subsequent additions of group members proceed in the same way.
 Any
-member of the group can download an ClientInitKey for a new client
+member of the group can download a ClientInitKey for a new client
 and broadcast an Add message that the current group can use to update
-their state and the new client can use to initialize its state.
+their state and a Welcome message that the new client can use to
+initialize its state.

 To enforce forward secrecy and post-compromise security of messages,
-each member periodically updates its leaf secret which represents its
+each member periodically updates their leaf secret and other metadata.
-contribution to the group secret and its member information.
-Any
-member can update this information at any time by generating a fresh
+Any member can update this information at any time by generating a fresh
-ClientInitKey and sending a Commit message.
-Once all members have
+ClientInitKey and sending an Update message followed by a Commit message.
-processed this message, the group's secrets will be unknown to an
+Once all members have processed both, the group's secrets will be unknown to an
 attacker that had compromised the sender's prior leaf secret.

-It is left to the application to determine the interval of time
+It is left to the application to determine a policy for regularly sending
-between Commit messages.
-This policy could require a Commit with each
-message, or require sending an update regularly.
+Update messages.

 ~~~~~
                                                           Group